alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 |   Control | 5.7016 us | 0.0669 us | 5.6759 us |   1.00 |          0.00 |
 | Treatment | 2.8440 us | 0.0357 us | 2.8433 us |   0.50 |          0.01 |

 Wow, that's 2 times faster!
 We achieved that just joggling .NET internals.
+Lesson learnt: It's important to understand how CLR works.

-## BCL data structures
+## BCL Data Structures

 Now it's time to find the bottleneck of the code.
 Let's launch PerfView again and profile the application.
 At this time we are interested in the "CPU Stacks" view:

 ![BottleneckDictionary]({{ site.url }}{{ site.baseurl }}/images/high-performance-dotnet-by-example/BottleneckDictionary.png)

 PerfView shows that the bottleneck is in the BCL `Dictionary` data structure.
-This will stop most developers from further optimizations.
+This will stop most developers from further work.
 Dictionary (a hash table) is an awesome data structure.
-It's generic; it's fast; it's efficient memory-wise.
-It was bestowed upon us from above.
+It's generic, it's fast, it's efficient memory-wise.
+It was bestowed upon us from the above! 😇

-But, out of curiosity, let's take a look at how it work under the hood.
+But, out of curiosity, let's take a look at how it works under the hood.
 The `TryGetValue` method, identified as the bottleneck, calls the `FindEntry` method under the hood which looks like this:

 ```csharp